tomclopez/reqres_api_user_block/README.md

 # ReqRes API User Block

-A Drupal module that provides a configurable block listing users from the ReqRes API.
+A Drupal module that provides a configurable block listing users from the ReqRes API (https://reqres.in/).

 ## Features